cancel icon

 Disc bulging and loss of height

 The discs between your vertebrae act as cushions.
 Over time, they dry out and flatten, and may bulge backwards into the spinal canal.
-This is one of the most common causes of stenosis, especially in older adults.
+This is one of the most common causes of stenosis, especially in older adults, with disc-related narrowing frequently seen at the L4-L5 level of the spine.

 Facet joint enlargement (arthritis)